ryanmaxwell/RMUniversalAlert/README.md

 The below code will show an action sheet on all iOS versions, and allow you to perform your logic in a single inline code path.
 On iOS 8 and above, it will use UIAlertController - giving you red text on the destructive button.
 On iOS 7 and earlier, it will use a standard UIActionSheet.

-The `popoverPresentationControllerBlock` allows you to configure the popover presentation controller if the action sheet will be on an iPad.
+The `popoverPresentationControllerBlock` allows you to configure the popover's source view/rect/bar button item if the action sheet will be on an iPad.

 ### Objective-C